jjcolumb/CubanWhoCodes/README.md

 🚀 Azure WebApp (Free Tier): [https://cubanwhocodes.azurewebsites.net/](https://cubanwhocodes.azurewebsites.net/)

+# I'm Cuban and I code, how can I add myself to the site?
+Just fork the project, add your info in the developers.json and create a pull request.
+We will approve it and Azure DevOps (CI/CD) will take care of the rest.

 # RoadMap

 We will move it from Azure Web App to our own server with a custom domain: [Cubanwho.codes](https://www.cubanwho.codes)